Sunil-I/Point-of-Sales-Device/readme.md

 - We also added a properties page

 # Use Cases ******
+There are many features to this web application therefore we

 # Contributions ******
 To start this project, all developers were split into different sections of the web interface in order to design and develop an adequate and running application as shown below.
 We communicated on several calls and messages as well as inteacted with eachother in class hours to catch up and guide eachother on improvements or deteriorations in the web application.